terox88/foody/README.md

 todoist api for create tasks: https://api.todoist.com/rest/v2/tasks In order to integrate with Todoist Api is nessery to get token using OAuth2.
 For development you can obtain private token after registration and then set it for user for testing.

-Here is link for frontend (curentlly not ready yet) https://github.com/terox88/foody_front
+Here is link for frontend https://github.com/terox88/foody_front